-The credit is limited to a certain amount per day depending on the reason for the leave.
+The credit is limited to a daily amount dependent on the reason for the leave.
 Learn more in our webcast.

 Paid Family and Medical Leave Credit

-In addition to the paid sick leave credit, eligible employers can receive a credit for compensation paid to employees who can’t work due to caring for a child because school or other care is closed.
+In addition to the paid sick leave credit, eligible employers can receive a credit for compensation paid to employees who can’t work due to caring for a child because of school or other care facility closures.

-Limitations on compensation eligible for the credit also apply.
+Limitations also apply to compensation eligible for the credit.
 Get additional details in our article.

 Disaster Relief Payments to Employees

-On March 13, 2020, President Trump declared a national emergency in response to COVID-19.
-Under Internal Revenue Code (IRC) Section 139, private foundations may provide assistance to employees and their families following the declaration of national emergency without the risk of incurring certain tax liability.
+On March 13, 2020, former President Donald Trump declared a national emergency in response to COVID-19.
+Under IRC Section 139, private foundations may provide assistance to employees and their families following the declaration of national emergency without the risk of incurring certain tax liability.

 A foundation can make financial assistance payments as long as certain safeguards are in place.
 Learn about relief payments and next steps for employers in our article.